 Now click or tap the red Mode button and open Furniture mode to find hundreds of kitchen items such as appliances, cabinets, and accessories.
 Check out these images of the types of available items and below the images, you’ll find tips for finding kitchen items.

-Note: Only Pro subscribers can access all cabinet styles.
+Note: Only Pro and Team subscribers can access all cabinet styles.

 Here are tips to help you find just the piece you want in your design.